-Important information: In January 2017, most services related to Western Pension Plans are moving to Sun Life Financial.
-These services include pension information and advice for those who are retiring from Western and for those leaving Western before retiring.
+Important information: The transition of Western Pension Plan Services to Sun Life Financial is now complete, allowing you to take advantage of many new services, tools and information, including pension assistance and advice for those who are retiring from Western and for those leaving Western before retiring.

-By the end of January 2017, you will be able to contact Sun Life to discuss your pension questions and seek assistance with transferral of funds.
+You are now invited to contact the experts at Sun Life to discuss your pension questions and seek assistance with pension income options or transferral of funds.
 Sun Life also has many resources including retirement income calculators, articles, webinars and more.
 The information below will provide an overview of some of the options available to you and Sun Life can provide you with further details.